AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/deploying.md

 Once you have [compiled](./compiling.md) your contracts you can proceed to deploying them using `aztec-cli`.

 ## Prerequisites
-- aztec-cli installed
+- aztec-cli installed (go to [main section](./main.md) for installation instructions)
-- contract artifacts ready
+- contract artifacts ready (go to [compiling section](../contracts/compiling.md) for instructions on how to compile contracts)

 ## Deploy